rsinghlab/pyaging/README.md

 ## 📝 To-Do List

+- [ ] Add and run tests
+- [ ] Use black for PEP8 formatting
+- [ ] Check docstring for each function
+- [ ] Add documentation with sphinx
+- [ ] Create Read The Docs website
 - [ ] Add scAge
 - [ ] Add murine DNAm clocks
 - [ ] Add proteomic clocks